-Introduction to Criminology (0129) One Semester, .5 Credit
+Introduction to Criminology (0129) One Semester, .5 Credit Prerequisite: Junior/Senior

-Prerequisite: Junior/Senior

 Introduction to Criminology will survey the basic structure of the U.S. criminal justice system, its institutions, and its processes such as policing, corrections, and courts.
-The course will explore and evaluate how crime is defined and measured while examining crime patterns and trends.
+The course will explore and evaluate how crime is defined and measured while covering the history of crime theory from a biological, physiological, and sociological perspective.
+Students will be asked to apply learned theories to real life cases.